quintusdias/hdfeos_python_zoo/README.md

 ============
 The primary method used in the examples for reading HDF-EOS2 files (HDF4 format) is to use the netCDF4 package.
-Most of the time, however, this package does not come ready-out-of-the-box to read HDF4 files because the underlying netcdf library does not compile with hdf4 support.
+Most of the time, however, this package does not come ready-out-of-the-box to read HDFEOS files either because the underlying netcdf library was not compiled with hdf4 support or because the underlying gdal library was not compiled with HDFEOS 2-or-5 support.
 The directions below specify how this can be overcome in certain situations.

-In cases where the datafile is HDF-EOS5, HDF4 support is not needed.
+In cases where the datafile is and HDF-EOS5 swath file, HDF4 support is not needed.
 The netCDF4 package can usually read these files, but code is also provided for reading the file with h5py.

 GDAL is used to read some HDF-EOS grid files (both version 2 and 5).

 Fedora 20
 =========
-The Fedora 20 netcdf RPM is built with hdf4 support, so therefore netcdf4-python can read HDF4 files out of the box.
+The Fedora 20 netcdf RPM is built with hdf4 support, so therefore netcdf4-python can read HDF4 files out of the box, and the gdal RPM includes support for HDFEOS, so for python2, everything just works.
 This is the ideal situation, yay Fedora!

 The Fedora 20 repositories do not include a Python3 RPM for basemap, but you can still install basemap via pip::